 Tips for applying to Programme Grants for Applied Research

-A programme of research which meets the stated criteria for applied health research.
+A programme of research which meets the stated criteria for applied health and social care research.
 This typically includes the methods of health services research, public health research, behavioural science, economic evaluation and modelling.
-Programme Grants are not intended to support exploratory research with no clear application within 3-5 years of the end of the funding period and will not fund proposals that are dependent upon elements of basic research or experimental medicine.
+Programme Grants are not intended to support exploratory research with no likelihood of significant benefit to health and social care services users and the wider public throughout the programme, and will not fund proposals that are dependent upon elements of basic research or experimental medicine.

-Great importance for patients and the NHS.
-At both Stages 1 and 2, the significance of the research area is clearly articulated, together with a detailed description of the outputs/deliverables that are to be generated, and a convincing demonstration that the results are likely to benefit patients and the NHS significantly within 3-5 years of the end of the funding period.
+Great importance for health and social care service users.
+At both Stages 1 and 2, the significance of the research area is clearly articulated, together with a detailed description of the outputs/deliverables that are to be generated, and a convincing demonstration that the programme is likely to benefit health and social care service users throughout its duration.

 Identification of the major scientific, technical or organisational challenges involved and how they are to be addressed in the research.